Motor control is the study of how the brain controls movements.

 Rachel Rapson, Doctoral Fellow and

 Physiotherapist at the Torbay and South Devon NHS Foundation Trust, is

 investigating how dynamic balance while stepping is affected in children with

 cerebral palsy and spastic diplegia or hemiplegia, and its impact on symptoms

 such as weakness and spasticity.
 A feasibility study of a

 novel walking and balance trainer will begin in 2020.

 Stroke and diabetic peripheral neuropathy are increasing due to an ageing population.
-These conditions, as well as other long term conditions affecting people of working age such as MS and hereditary spastic paraparesis, and cerebral palsy affecting children and young adults, all affect the ability to move, limiting functional ability and quality of life.
-This has a large economic burden on health and social care and earnings.
-Understanding movement disorders and translating these findings into clinical trials of interventions will help reduce the burden and impact of these long term conditions.
+These conditions, as well as other long term conditions affecting people of working age, such as MS and hereditary spastic paraparesis, and cerebral palsy affecting children and young adults, all affect the ability to move, limiting functional ability and quality of life.
+This is a large economic burden on health and social care and earnings.
+Understanding movement disorders and translating these findings into clinical trials of interventions will help to reduce the burden and impact of these long-term conditions.